 ‘Don’t go down, not yet.
 Wait for me.’

-The climb takes longer than he’d thought as he creeps over the sides of the hole dug into the earth like one of the iron stars had fallen to the ground here.
+The climb takes longer than he thought as he creeps over the sides of the hole dug into the earth like one of the iron stars had fallen to the ground here.
 When Cos’ feet bounce across the tarns ice, it sounds like one of Mab’s war dances and the hairs on Aedh’s arms stand on end.

 ‘They’re here I can feel them.’

 ‘You’ve brought the oatmeal?’
 Cos nods.
 ‘Good, eat some then.
 They like their gifts well fed.’

 ‘I don’t understand.
-You said I shouldn’t touch it, and there’s nothing to see anyway.
+You said I shouldn’t touch it,’ says his son, ‘and there’s nothing to see anyway.
 Before there were so many eels the water couldn’t freeze.’

 ‘They won’t be long, wait.’

 Of course, that was if they liked what Aedh had brought.
 Mab had said they’d had enough of daughters, but he wouldn’t know until they bit, would he?
-He brought his eyes from the tarn’s depths long enough to meet his son’s.
+He brought his eyes up from the tarn’s depths long enough to meet his son’s.

 ‘I don’t like it Dad, it’s burnt.’

 ‘You’ll eat it; it’s the last we have left.’

 They sit and watch the tarn suck at the light as his son chokes down the crap that was all they’d managed to scrape from the store pits.
-Down there somewhere among the muck and bad dreams Aedh can feel them; the squirm and flicker of so many tales he doubts you could count them all in a lifetime.
-He wonders whether or not they can smell their offering as Cos coughs and sprays burnt oatmeal across the water; cinders and soot drowning alongside the meal.
+Down there in the water, somewhere among the muck and bad dreams, Aedh can feel them.
+There’s the squirm and flicker of so many tales he doubts you could count them all in a lifetime.
+He wonders whether or not they can smell the offering as Cos coughs and sprays burnt oatmeal across the water; cinders and soot drowning alongside the meal.
 It’s a pity that alone won’t work.
-He flexes his fingers; he’ll try and make this quick.
+Aedh flexes his fingers; he’ll try and make this quick.

 ‘It’s beautiful,’ Cos finishes coughing the words as the moon comes out from behind the clouds to bathe the tarn in silver.
 Now its surface’s rippling as something swims through the depths.
-Aedh grunts, he’s not interested in what’s overhead it’s what’s lying under the water he wants..
+Aedh grunts, he’s not interested in what’s overhead it’s what’s lying under the surface he wants.